 Please note: All personal information relating to the athlete is redacted by UKAD prior to sending the application to the TUE Committee for review.

-An athlete may be granted a TUE if (and only if) they can show, by balance of probability that each of the following conditions are met:
+An athlete may be granted a TUE if (and only if) they can show, on the balance of probabilities that each of the following conditions are met:

-The prohibited substance or prohibited method in question is needed to treat a diagnosed medical condition, or as part of a necessary diagnostic investigation, supported by relevant clinical evidence.
+The prohibited substance or prohibited method in question is needed to treat a diagnosed medical condition supported by relevant clinical evidence.

-The therapeutic use of the prohibited substance or prohibited method will not, on the balance of probabilities, produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.
+The therapeutic use of the prohibited substance or prohibited method will not produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.

 The prohibited substance or prohibited method is an indicated treatment for the medical condition, and there is no reasonable permitted therapeutic alternative.